dmikey/swim-client-js/README.md

 #### downlink.onError = function () {}

-The `onError` callback gets invoked when the network connection that carries the link signals an error.
+The `onError` callback gets invoked when the network connection that carries the link encounters an error.
 Unfortunately, the underlying network APIs don't provide any detail on network errors.
 Errors always cause the underlying network connection to close; `keepAlive` links will automatically reconnect after network errors.